CloudNativeSDWAN/cnwan-operator/docs/configuration.md

   subNetwork: auto
 ```

-## Monitor namespace by default
+## Watch namespaces by default

-The operator will watch service events only on namespaces that are *monitored*, and to do so you need to explicitly label namespaces with the reserved `operator.cnwan.io/monitor` label key.
+The operator will observe service events only on namespaces that are *watched*, and to do so you need to explicitly label namespaces with the reserved `operator.cnwan.io/watch` label key.

-`monitorNamespacesByDefault` will tell the operator what to do when such label is not found: if it does not exist or is false, then the operator will ignore the namespace by default.
+`watchNamespacesByDefault` will tell the operator what to do when such label is not found: if it does not exist or is false, then the operator will ignore the namespace by default.
 Otherwise it will watch events inside it.

-if you haven't already, please take a look at [this section](./concepts.md#monitor-namespaces) to learn more about this concept.
+if you haven't already, please take a look at [this section](./concepts.md#watch-namespaces) to learn more about this concept.

 ## Allow Annotations